Juan Carlos Ecomba

-Juan Carlos Machín Dikombo (born 6 July 1967), referred as Juan Carlos Ecomba, is a retired Equatoguinean football striker (right winger).
-Currently, he serves as referee for Benjamin federated matches in Catalonia.
+Juan Carlos Machín Dikombo (born 6 July 1967), referred as Juan Carlos Ecomba, is an Equatorial Guinean football manager, referee and former player who played as a right winger.
+He served as referee for Benjamin federated matches in Catalonia.

 Due to the civil wars in his natal country, he went into exile in Argentina, where he arrived in 1979.
 In this South American country, he played for Nueva Chicago, Deportivo Riestra, JJ Urquiza, Chacarita Juniors and Lugano.

 Personal life

 According to an official gazette from Buenos Aires City Hall that dates back to 29 August 2000, Ecomba has acquired the Argentine nationality.
 He left Argentina in 2003 and now resides in Barcelona, Spain.

+On 31 January 2008, Ecomba became a Spanish citizen.